Investing for growing your wealth or planning for retirement | HSBC

 All decisions regarding the tax implications of your investment(s) should be made in connection with your independent tax advisor.

-2 HSBC Securities financial professional refers to Financial Advisors and Licensed Sales Professionals.
-Financial Advisors provide a full suite of investment products that are available with HSBC based on individualized customer financial needs and objectives.
+2 HSBC Securities financial professional refers to Premier Wealth Advisors (PWA)/Premier Relationship Advisors (PRA) and Licensed Sales Professionals.
+PWA/PRA's provide a full suite of investment products that are available with HSBC based on individualized customer financial needs and objectives.
 Licensed Sales Professionals have access to more simplified product sets created to meet customers' key life-cycle needs, e.g., education, retirement, wealth transfers.

 3 Tax treatment of 529 Plans sales varies from state to state and can be a major factor in deciding which plan to select.
 Broker-sold plans often contain sales loads and higher fees and expenses than direct-sold plans.